chavarera/PythonScript/Class/Constructor class.md

 ## Constructor

-### Constructor
+### Basic Of  Constructor

-- Constructor is an special type of method(function) inside  a class.
+- A constructor is a special type of method(function) inside a class.
-- Constructor are automatically Called at the time of object creation(Instantiated).
+- A constructor is automatically called at the time of object creation(Instantiated).
-- Constructor is used to assign some memory to instance of an class
+- A constructor is used to assign some memory to an instance of a class
-- Constructor in python is created using __init__ method.
+- Constructor in python is created using the __init__ method.
-- __init__() method take first parameter as self(You can use any name but for maintaining  standard naming convention use self keyword only)
+- __init__() method take the first parameter as self(You can use any name but for maintaining  standard naming convention use self keyword only)
-- Its an bad idea to write your logical code inside .
-Because constructor bloack is automatically called every time when create an new object of that class.
+- It's a bad idea to write your logical code inside.
+Because constructor block is automatically called whenever create a new object of that class.

-There are two type of constructor avialable in python
+There are two types of constructor available in python
   - empty Constructor
   - parameterized Constructor